amohar2/DataAnalyzing/ProcessingData/README.md

 # Data Structure Used For Analyzing Data
 ## Storing information for each user and website
 Since we want to explore the features of the users and websites, so we use two `class` for storing their information:
-- **user_info** for storing information for each user:
+1. **user_info** for storing information for each user:
-1. How many times a user accessed a site.
+* How many times a user accessed a site.
-2. The total number of the failure attempts.
+* The total number of the failure attempts.
-3. 3 consecutive failure attempts.
+* Three consecutive failure attempts.
-4. Time for the first failure attempts.
+* Time for the first failure attempts.
-5. Date for the first failure attempts.
+* Date for the first failure attempts.
-6. Time for the first blocked attempts.
+* Time for the first blocked attempts.
-7. Date for the first block attempts.
+* Date for the first block attempts.
-8. Time (seconds) user accessed a site.
+* Time (seconds) user accessed a site.
-9. Date (DD/MON/YYYY) user accessed a site.
+* Date (DD/MON/YYYY) user accessed a site.
-10. Website a user accessed.
+* Website a user accessed.
-11. Total amount of bytes user used.
+* Total amount of bytes user used.

-- **web_info** for storing information for each web address:
+2. **web_info** for storing information for each web address:
-1. How many times a website was accessed .
+* How many times a website was accessed .
-2. How many bytes was transferred in each attempts.
+* How many bytes was transferred in each attempts.

 ## Storing all information
 In order to use less possible amount of memory and having efficient data access, we use hashmaps: